maticnetwork/node-ansible/README.md

 ### Setup

+Note: If your ssh public key (`~/.ssh/id_rsa.pub`) is already on the remote machines, skip this step.

 **Copy `pem` private key file as `.workspace/private.pem`** to enable ssh through ansible.
+If you don't have pem file, just make sure you can reach remote machines from your own machine using ssh (`ssh <username>@ip`).

 ### Inventory

-Add hosts into `inventory.yml` under appropriate heads.

-Available inventory group names:
+Ansible manages hosts using `inventory.yml` file.
+Current setup has two group names:

 * `sentry`
 * `validator`

+Each group may have multiple IPs (hosts).
+Each Ansible command needs group name to be mentioned.
+Ansible runs the playbook on mentioned group's machines.
+Note that if you don't mention group name, Ansible will run playbook on all machines.

+**Setup inventory**

 Add sentry nodes IPs/hosts under the `sentry` group and add validator node's IP/host under `validator` group.